-Because Replication works at the log level and snapshots work at the file system level, after a restore, the replicas are in a different state than the master.
+Because Replication works at the log level and snapshots work at the file system level, after a restore, the replicas will be in a different state than the master.
 If you want to use restore, you need to stop replication and redo the bootstrap.

-In case of partial data loss due to client issues, you can clone the table from the snapshot and use a Map-Reduce job to copy the data that you need from the clone to the original table.
-This is preferred to using a full snapshot restore operation that requires the table to be disabled.
+In case of partial data loss due to client issues, you can clone the table from the snapshot and use a Map-Reduce job to copy the data that you need from the clone to the main one (instead of performing a full restore, which requires the table to be disabled).